gvwilson/sensibleadventures/nardica/nardica.md

 Beside him,
 the other Marines did the same.

-"Uh oh," someone muttered.
+"Uh oh," someone muttered beside her.
+"It's gonna be a dock fight."

 Iffy gulped.
-She had seen dock fights before, but she'd never been in one.
+She had never seen a dock fight, not a real one, but Uncle Jack had been caught up in one once.
+He had come home bruised and bleeding and uncharacteristically quiet.